docker/community/Organizers/guidelines.md

 # Embody the Docker Community Code of Conduct

-All Docker community members should strive to follow our community[Code of Conduct](https://github.com/docker/code-of-conduct).
+All Docker community members should strive to follow our community [Code of Conduct](https://github.com/docker/code-of-conduct).
 As a Docker organizer, it is especially important to lead by showing model behavior at all times, both in person and online.

 # Understand Docker beyond containers.